anggimude/OECD/README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper/graphs` contains higher quality screenshots of all graphs produced.
 -   `scripts` contains the R scripts used.